requirejs/require-cs/README.md

 ## Usage

+1) Download CoffeeScript for the browser that registers as an AMD module.
+Right now, that means grabbing the [latest master version of coffee-script.js](https://raw.github.com/jashkenas/coffee-script/master/extras/coffee-script.js).

+The file is normally named coffee-script.js, but it should be saved on disk as "CoffeeScript.js", since that matches the name of the JS object created by the script, and the cs.js loader plugin references a module dependency called "CoffeeScript".

-1) Download the latest release version of cs.js.
-It includes the CoffeeScript implementation.
+2) Download the latest release version of cs.js.

+3) For doing builds, download the latest release version of csBuild.js, it is used in place of the cs.js plugin after a build is done.

-2) Reference CoffeeScript files via the cs! plugin name:
+4) Reference CoffeeScript files via the cs! plugin name:

     require(['cs!app'], function (app) {